Lady Louise Windsor: Titles and styles

 Louise is styled as "Lady Louise Mountbatten-Windsor", although at the time of her birth the palace also used the style "Lady Louise Windsor" in some of its announcements.
-At birth, Louise automatically became a princess of the United Kingdom due to letters patent issued in 1917 which assigned princely status and the style of Royal Highness to all children of a monarch's sons.
-However, when her parents married, Elizabeth II, via a Buckingham Palace press release, announced that their children would be styled as the children of an earl, rather than as prince or princess.
-In 2020, her mother stated that Louise retained her royal title and style and could make a choice on whether to use it from the age of 18.
+She would otherwise be a princess of the United Kingdom (Princess Louise of Wessex, now Princess Louise of Edinburgh) under the terms of the 1917 letters patent, which assigned princely status and the style of Royal Highness to all children of a monarch's sons.
+However, when her parents married, Elizabeth II announced via a Buckingham Palace press release that their children would be styled as the children of an earl rather than as prince or princess.
+In 2020, her mother stated that Louise retained her royal title and style and could choose whether to use it from the age of 18.
+As of 2026, she has not used it.

 Honours

 In June 2008, to recognise a visit by Louise's father to the Canadian province of Manitoba, a lake in the north of the province was named Lake Louise.
-Louise's brother was similarly honoured by Lake James in the same province.
+Her brother was similarly honoured by Lake James in the same province.